 Easy, fast, and comforting, this affordable side dish is also a necessary component in many other recipes.

-These non-dairy mashed potatoes use technique to create a lusciously creamy experience.
+These non-dairy, easy mashed potatoes use technique to create a lusciously creamy experience.

 Can I use some other kind of potato?
 You can if you can find another variety of very starchy potato.
 Red potatoes will not work, for example.
 They are too waxy and not starchy enough.